Molalla's Urban Growth Boundary (UGB)

 I am hearing rumors that there is a proposal to incorporate areas south of town ( specifically the area bordered by Mathias, Sawtell, Molalla Ave, and Dressler) into the UBG in the next four years.
 Is that true?
 If so, is there a map?

-DCulmsee asked 3 months ago
+DCulmsee asked over 1 year ago

 Thank you for your question!
 I'm going to start with the last one and work backward, I think the response will make more sense that way.